 So your best options are to take the bus or to drive.
 Greyhound does operate in Canada.
 However, again, you would have to change in Montreal.
 This time, however, it could be done.
 You could leave Port Authority in New York at 12:00 midnight on Wednesday, reach Montreal at 7:55 on Thursday morning, switch to a bus to Ottawa at 9:00, and be in Ottawa by 11:30.

 The return trip is a little trickier: Presuming the game ends before 10:00 on Thursday night, the next bus back to Montreal will be at 2:30 Sunday morning, arriving in Montreal at 5:00, and then you would catch your New York bus at 7:30, change at Albany at 1:05 in the afternoon to a bus leaving at 1:30, and arrive at 4:20.
 This is still doable, whereas the train really isn't.
-Round-trip fare is $198, but can drop to $134 with advanced purchase.
+Round-trip fare is $174, with no drop for advanced purchase.
 The Ottawa Central Station is at 265 Catherine Street, at the intersection of Catherine Street and Kent Street.